michaellenaghan/libhttp/doc/UserManual.md

 ### put\_delete\_auth\_file
 Passwords file for PUT and DELETE requests.
 Without password file, it will not be possible to, PUT new files to the server or DELETE existing ones.
-PUT and DELETE requests might still be handled by Lua scripts and CGI paged.
+PUT and DELETE requests might still be handled by CGI pages.

 ### cgi\_interpreter
 Path to an executable to use as CGI interpreter for __all__ CGI scripts